 (4) Cogeneration information in section 95112(b)(3), if applicable.

-(5) CO₂ emissions from the hydrogen fuel cell, calculated using one of the following methods:
+(5) CO₂ emissions from the fuel cell or linear generator, calculated using one of the following methods:

 (A) The fuel and feedstock mass balance approach in 40 CFR 98.163(b).
 If the fuel’s carbon content is not known, the facility operator may use the default carbon content percentage value listed in Table 3-1 of section 95129(c).